• Skip to primary navigation

 It is time to get Labor back to its best.

 The Australian Labor Party is critical to creating a better future for Australia based on these principles.
 No other party can do it.
-But in order to do so it needs to be a party with integrity, that values its members, is democratic, well run, and committed to both bringing in traditional Labor supporters and creating new ones in order to grow.
+But to do so it needs to be a party with integrity, that values its members, is democratic, well run, and committed to both bringing in traditional Labor supporters and creating new ones in order to grow.

 We have no illusions about the size of the task, but we know most party members and supporters want change – a party open to new people, ideas and methods, more democratic, more optimistic and better connected with its members, supporters and the public.

+Open Labor has plans to spread its reach.
+We will keep you informed.
 We seek your contributions and encourage comments below the line.

 Open Labor communications group